michaelrigart/sys_viewer/README.md

 Small library for viewing some system data.
 Nothing fancy, just created it to play around with some stuff.

+# Prerequisites

+Only tested on MRI 1.9.3 in combination with OS X 10.6.8 and Ubuntu 12.04

 # Install

 $ gem install sys_viewer